coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

    term += let: @pattern := @term in @term

 Note the colon ``:`` after the ``let`` keyword, which avoids any ambiguity with a function definition or Coq’s basic destructuring let.
-The let: construct differs from the latter in that
+The ``let:`` construct differs from the latter as follows.

 + The pattern can be nested (deep pattern matching), in particular,